Learn how to keep your headlights shining bright for the life of your car!

 If you want to make your headlights last longer, then consider purchasing a headlight coat spray and apply it once a year.
 This will drastically prolong the life of your lens housing.
 I reccommend the Meguiar’s Headlight Coating

-- YEARLONG PROTECTION: Revolutionary coating protects against yellowing and re-oxidation for up to 12 months
+- YEAR-LONG PROTECTION: The revolutionary headlight coating in this car care kit helps your car shine brighter, longer by protecting against yellowing and re-oxidation for up to 12 months of better...

-- ONLY TWO STEPS: Simply apply the included cleaning solution, then the headlight coating - no drill required.
-Makes removing oxidation, cloudiness and yellowing fast and easy while providing brilliant,...
+- ONLY TWO STEPS: Simply apply the cleaning solution to the included abrasive pads, then apply the headlight coating – no drill required.
+It quickly and easily removes oxidation, cloudiness, and...

 How Big of a Problem is This?